Skip to main content

 Golden Teacher Psylocybin mushrooms: benefits and risks

-The penetration of the topic into mainstream culture, for example, through movies on Netflix (“How to Change Your Mind,” “Have a Good Trip”) has caused more and more people to take these substances without medical supervision.
+The penetration of the topic into mainstream culture, for example, through movies on Netflix ("How to Change Your Mind," "Have a Good Trip") has caused more and more people to take these substances without medical supervision.
 In 2020, during the National Survey on Drug Use and Health in the US, an estimated 1.4 million Americans had their first taste of psilocybin mushrooms, such as Golden Teacher.
-They have become the subject of increasing interest from researchers.
-Studies indicate potential therapeutic benefits associated with psilocybin, the active ingredient in these mushrooms.
-However, at the same time, there are risks associated with misuse, which requires special attention.

 Benefits of psilocybin in mental health treatment

-Quality of psilocybin sensation vs. therapeutic benefits
+Quality of psilocybin experience vs. therapeutic benefits

 Note: improper use of Golden Teacher psilocybin mushrooms

-Guide versus safety during the experience
+Guide (tripsitter) and safety during the experience

-The dangers of the Golden Teacher
+The dangers of Golden Teacher and other psilocybin mushrooms

 Side effects and health risks

-Long-term symptoms
+Long-term symptoms and vulnerable groups

 Research on the harmfulness of psychedelics